PATRIOT Missile Defense WMI C2

 The top three challenges: vernacular, decrypting legacy solutions, understanding the SAM ecosystem.

 My attitude toward the engineers of the legacy software flipped 180° throughout this project.
-Initially repulsed by the legacy UI, I became very impressed after learning of their constraints and hardware requirements.
+Initially repulsed by the legacy UI, I came away impressed after understanding their constraints and hardware requirements.
+But a modernized redesign was still very needed.

-- Steep learning curve with an extensive company and industry vernacular
+- Steep learning curve — extensive company and industry vernacular with no shortcuts

-- Achieving high usability despite legacy hardware restrictions
+- Achieving measurable usability gains despite legacy hardware restrictions

-- Bureaucratic culture — hard to cross silos and find information needed to move forward
+- Bureaucratic culture — hard to cross silos and find what we needed

 - Collaborating with highly technical stakeholders